Terzo Millennio: Lamborghini and MIT's Self-Healing Car

 Perhaps even more relevant is the work they are doing to develop a new way to store and dispense energy by replacing batteries with supercapacitors.
 Supercapacitors already exist but are very limited in their application.
 They aim to spend three years developing them into something far superior, capable of simultaneously capturing and discharging energy, and at much higher rates – providing the speed and acceleration Lamborghini desires.

-They have also mentioned using the carbon fibre body panels to somehow store energy, but haven’t yet explained how they plan to achieve it.
-Needless to say, if this is possible it would be very impressive.
+They have also mentioned using the carbon fibre body panels to somehow store energy, but haven’t yet explained how they plan to achieve it (we're guessing Graphene may be involved).
+Needless to say, if this is possible it would be very impressive and open up all kinds of possibilities.

 As anathema as it is to them, they have realised this change out of necessity can still allow them to indulge their own particular brand of design even further.
 With no bulky engine, no drivetrain and no exhaust getting in their way, they are free to come up with even more extreme designs, with the Terzo Millenio showcasing what they can do.